 Daniela Becker, from our Talent Acquisition team, said it best: “Fix a schedule with hard cuts between work and family time.
 Without this I wouldn’t have a job or a daughter after four weeks.
-Or my husband might go “to get some cigarettes”!”
+Or my husband might go ‘to get some cigarettes!’”

 As Andy says: “Kids definitely fall into the distraction category!
 I'm emphasizing the positives to my daughter and talking about all the additional time we'll get to spend together that we wouldn't usually because I'd be commuting.
 We've talked about the fact that I do have to work from home, so I will be focused on work for a set period, but on my break time, I will spend time with her.
 At 4 (and a half as she'd tell me to mention!) depending on what book she's coloring in or what's on TV, she also might not even notice when I do come over during break time.”

-In terms of making a strict delineation between work and family time, don’t be afraid to block off time in your calendar as family or “play” time — let your team know you won’t be available for these periods.
+When it comes to making a strict delineation between work and family time, don’t be afraid to block off time in your calendar as family or “play” time — let your team know you won’t be available for these periods.
 Similarly, if something urgent comes up, don’t be afraid to drop a message to your team to let them know you have to deal with something.
 The reality is that you won’t be doing good work if your mind is on something else.

-Anne is living in a studio apartment in Berlin and has the following advice for anyone who is currently living alone in a foreign country: “Living alone during this time can be a bit up and down, because I normally am quite a social person and generally am doing something at least half the nights in any given week.
+Anne is living in a studio apartment in Berlin and has the following advice for anyone who is living alone in a foreign country: “Living alone during this time can be a bit up and down, because I normally am quite a social person and generally am doing something at least half the nights in any given week.

-“I also really miss the social interaction with my colleagues during a normal working day in the office — I didn't realize how much I relied on this everyday interaction to feel 'normal' before all this happened.
+“I also really miss the social interaction with my colleagues during a normal work day in the office — I didn't realize how much I relied on this everyday interaction to feel 'normal' before all this happened.
 My main tips for people living alone during this time would be: create a routine that works for you and try to stick to it, but don't beat yourself up if you slip.